BEING DOLPHIN S.M.A.R.T.

 The “A” is for “Always put your engine in neutral when dolphins are near.”
 Yes, it is important to maintain a 50-yard perimeter wherever possible, but occasionally dolphins will rise to the surface within that area.
 It is during these instances when it is imperative to put engines into neutral to spare dolphins the risk of damaging themselves against propellers.

 The “R” is for “Refrain.”
 It means refrain from swimming with, feeding, or touching dolphins.
 The reasons for this guideline are plentiful.
 Dolphins are not domesticated animals, and we’re in their habitat.
 When we’re viewing them in the wild, anything can happen.
 When we feed them, we create beggars with the potential to show hostility to any human being unwilling to feed them.
 When we touch dolphins, we risk injury to ourselves, and we risk acclimating dolphins to human touch, which could put them at risk in the future.
 When we swim with them, it is highly disruptive to their sleep cycles, and that affects their ability to hunt.
 It may be tempting to give dolphins a pat up close, but it’s best—for dolphins and for humans—to refrain.

 The “T” stands for “Teach,” and that’s what we’re doing here, now.
 We want everyone to be Dolphin SMART so that we as human beings can develop a mutually beneficial relationship with these beautiful creatures for years to come.

-We offer a guarantee to see dolphins on our Deluxe Morning Snorkel and our Whale Watch.
+We offer a guarantee to see dolphins or join us again for free on our Deluxe Snorkel & Dolphin Adventure.
 We believe everyone deserves to get to see these creatures while respecting these guidelines.
 It is possible to enjoy the species without disrupting their natural lives!